ombharat6361/ombharat6361/README.md

 - Currently exploring computer vision and NLP!

 📫 Let's Connect:
-I'm always open to connecting with fellow students, mentors, and anyone who shares my passion for [Your Field of Study].
+I'm always open to connecting with fellow students, mentors, and anyone who shares my passion for data science and machine learning.
 Don't hesitate to reach out for a chat or collaboration.
-You can connect with me on [Your Preferred Social Media Links] or drop me an email at [Your Email Address].
+You can connect with me on [LinkedIn](https://www.linkedin.com/in/om-bharat-4005031b4/) or drop me an email at ombharat6361@gmail.com.

 🌐 Check out my projects and explorations below!